Kempsi/todo/README.md

 "todo" is ran with a local database, the one I used was MariaDB with HeidiSQL.
 Connection string is local and very generic and most likely not the right way to do it :D

+*UPDATE 5.10.2024 - Learned how to hide and encrypt connection string in a config file, even though it's public in commit history.
+Oh well.

 Source code for the project was a mix of old knowledge and new.
 A lot of experimenting with AI recommended code and tips.
 Some of it even was straight up copied over, because I did not understand the concept, but somehow made it work and some of it I still don't crasp fully.